 Now we consider the vertices in $D$.
 Since at most one component of $\overline{G}$ is isomorphic to either $R^*_{2,1}$ or $R_{2,m}$, it follows that $2\leq|D|\leq 3$.
-Two of these vertices are in $S_0$.
-So there is at most one vertex of $G$, $z$ say, such that neither $z$ nor $\overline{z}$ is in $S$.
-The choosing of $S_0$ guarantees that $z$ is the only vertex of $G$ that is dominated exclusively by $S_0$.
+Two of the vertices in $D$ are also in $S_0$.
+So, there is at most one vertex of $G$, $z$ say, such that neither $z$ nor $\overline{z}$ is in $S$.
+The choosing of $S_0$ guarantees that $z$ is the only vertex of $G$ that is dominated only by $S_0$.

 Finally, we consider the case $t'=3$.
 Without loss of generality, we assume that $|G_j| \geq 3$, for every $j\in[3]$.
 Since conditions \ref{cografo-oo-2(i)} and \ref{cografo-oo-2(ii)} hold, and by symmetry, we assume that $\overline{G_1},\overline{G_2} \in \{R^*_{1,1}, R_{1,m}\}$ and $\overline{G_3}$ is isomorphic to $R_{1,m}$.
 Thus, $|D_1|=|D_2|=1$ and we set $S_0=D_1 \cup D_2$.